 The Groom, Dave, seemed so relaxed and chilled, welcoming his guests and having a laugh with his best men.
-The barns as always looked sensational decorated and adorned with flowers by the very talented, Rococo Florist, the guests smiling and the sky beautifully blue – all set for a perfect Spring Wedding.
+The barns as always looked sensational decorated and adorned with flowers by the very talented, Rococo wedding Florist, the guests smiling and the sky beautifully blue – all set for a perfect Spring Wedding.

-Karen arrived looking absolutely divine in a Ronald Joyce wedding dress from Truly Gorgeous, and Dave was certainly taken back when he shed a few tears as she walked up the aisle in the dairy Barn.
+Karen arrived looking absolutely divine in a Ronald Joyce wedding dress from Truly Gorgeous bridal store, and Dave was certainly taken back when he shed a few tears as she walked up the aisle in the dairy Barn.
 It was a really intimate ceremony with some giggles and lots of heartfelt readings, this was followed by a confetti throw that left Dave blowing the confetti off Karen’s head!!!
 I dread to think how much fell from her dress that evening.